octaviotron/zimbra/notes-cluster.md

 systemctl disable firewalld
 ```

-Remember when you finnish all processes to enable it again:
+Remember later when you finnish to enable it again:
 ```
 systemctl start firewalld
 systemctl enable firewalld